Energy in Turkey: Renewable energy

+In 2022 over 40% of renewable energy was geothermal.

-Although there are plenty of renewable resources for energy in Turkey, only hydropower has been developed to any degree, supplying an average of about 20% of Turkey's national electricity supply. with other renewables supplying 12%.
+Although there are plenty of renewable resources for energy in Turkey, for electricity only hydropower has been developed near or to the full, supplying an average of about 20% of Turkey's national electricity supply, with other renewables supplying 12%.
 However, due to drought in Turkey, hydro has supplied less electricity than usual in recent years, compared to around a third in a wet year.
 Turkey has invested less in solar and wind power than similar Mediterranean countries.
 Turkey is a net exporter of wind power equipment, but a net importer of solar power equipment.

 By greatly increasing its production of solar power in the south and wind power in the west, the country's entire energy demand could be met from renewable sources by 2050.